An incorporation of bold and delicately embroidery on this Kuba textile, from a private collection, Ghent – Belgium.

 Ref.
 Number: 1284

-This interesting Kuba textile has a lovely incorparation of both bold and more delicate embroidery.
-The center, larger portion of the textile, has the geometric design using hexagonal shapes with black infills within every hexagon.
+This interesting Kuba textile has lovely incorporation of both bold and more delicate embroidery.
+The centre, a larger portion of the textile, has a geometric design using hexagonal shapes with black infills within every hexagon.
 Two edges have been embroidered in a more fine style using black raffia to form a zig-zag pattern, in complete contrast to the bold middle.
-Stunning embroidery throught.
+Stunning embroidery throughout.

 The most commonly known Kuba textiles are the cut-pile Shoowa or Kassai Velvet.